AlexandrePoisson/apn_utils/demo_gesture_recognition_mit.md

 I edited it because there is a mistake in the cmake statement

 ## Install TVM
-To proceed to step: "sudo python3 setup.py install"
+To proceed to step:

     sudo apt-get install python3-setuptools
+    sudo python3 setup.py install

 To install some packages with pip (because apparently the Jetson nano does not come with Python pip)

     sudo apt install python3-pip